Gingerbread Cake with Molasses Buttercream

-A classic moist and flavorful gingerbread cake with molasses buttercream and salted caramel drizzle.
+Gingerbread cake, moist and flavorful, with molasses buttercream and salted caramel drizzle.
 A holiday dessert that will surely become a new favorite!

-I am one of those people who goes to their doctors once a year just because.
+I’m one of those people who goes to their doctor once a year, just because.
 I see my family physician, woman doctor, and eye doctor to get my yearly physical.
-I also always get those appointments done in the last two weeks of the year because there is just something about starting the new year with a clean bill of health.
-Or it could just be that I’m paranoid whatever.
+Those appointments are always in the last two weeks of the year, because there is just something about starting the new year with a clean bill of health.
+Or it could just be that I’m paranoid.
+Whatever.

 Anyway I went to my family physician yesterday and he asked me the usual doctor small talk staples “so what’s new with you since I last saw you?”
 “Have you been exercising?”.
 And I of course went was like “oh nothing, still in school chugging along”.
 But it took a minute before it hit me that something was new since I last saw him.
 I have a blog and I spend a lot of my free time playing with flour and butter or plugged online.
 Are these symptoms I should relate?
 Lol!
 He just said ” Make sure you get your eyes looked at because it looks like you spend a lot of time in front of a screen.”.
 So eye doctor here I come!!

 But just the act of telling him I have a baking blog and I have met so many amazing people (yes, you!)
 I connect with daily and that I just went to Minneapolis to bake in the Pillsbury kitchens made me realize my life is definitely different from it was a year ago.
 Having this little space online where I share my favorite recipes and talk cake cupcakes and macarons with people I can call friends has changed my world in ways I cannot even begin to fathom.
 But I will save the mushy stuff for the week after next when I celebrate the actual one year of the blog.